jdjakub/papers/convivial-2020/acm-style/manuscript-acm.md

 > SVG substrate itself), but at least it's possible to add those (unlike in HTML) }

-# Typical Requirements Of Common Software
+# Typical Requirements of Common Software
 The "common case" of software present in our daily lives shares certain properties, such as being graphical and interactive.
 Such are expectations that "end-users" hold, consigned as they are to merely *consume* what programmers give them.
 But if we want to make "programming" more like "using", such expectations on *use* at least need to be acknowledged.

 In this section, I will present these and other seemingly *inevitable* demands of normal software, exemplified by \OROM{}/SVG.
 I will comment on how our programming platforms measure up to the task, including my chosen platform of JavaScript and Web technologies.